noaione/yuusha-shoukan-ln/sources/v10/chapter1.md

 severe personality.

-She seems to be scolding Mitsunaga-kun for calling her by her nickname, and with her sharp, slanted eyes focused on him…...
+She seems to be scolding Mitsunaga-kun for calling her by her nickname, and with her sharp, slanted eyes focused on him...
 It looks kind of scary, but it felt like she was complaining out of goodwill towards Mitsunaga-kun.
 Somehow smiling at seeing such a scene, I tried following behind them—but at that moment, I felt an unspeakable, unpleasant sensation run down my spine.